Things appear to be looking up for Realty Income Corporation (O)

 Realty Income Corporation (O): Who are the competitors?

 The company’s main competitors (and peers) include Two Harbors Investment Corp.
-(TWO) that is trading -56.70% down over the past 12 months.
-Medical Properties Trust Inc. (MPW) is 4.81% up on the 1-year trading charts.
+(TWO) that is trading -56.12% down over the past 12 months.
+Medical Properties Trust Inc. (MPW) is -0.05% down on the 1-year trading charts.
 Short interest in the company’s stock has fallen -14.8% from the last report on Nov 12, 2020 to stand at a total of 9.62 million short shares sold with a short interest ratio of 2.89.